Google Home Automations With Gemini: What Beginners Can Set Up Now

 What Gemini adds

-Gemini is Google’s newer, more capable assistant model, and as it reaches Google Home it changes the experience in three practical ways:
+Gemini for Home is Google's current voice assistant for eligible Google speakers and displays.
+It changes the experience in three practical ways:

 Triggers and actions worth knowing